brendanlong/prince-of-the-dark-kingdom/src/book-1/chapter-18.md

 "Punishment," he said.

-"*Punishment?"* asked the three Slytherins.
+"*Punishment?*" asked the three Slytherins.
 Hermione, who had learned of it all from the twins and then from Harry directly, shared an amused look with her troublesome friend.